Solo Handling of Plywood

 Panel carriers

 The less expensive models are nothing more than a piece of plastic with a narrow slot for a piece of plywood (or drywall).
-The narrow slot doesn’t afford tremendous control of such a large panel and the thin plastic construction won’t win any durability contests.
-Nevertheless, for the home DIY’er with only a few panels to move about, this would suffice; but you’ve got to remember that you often get what you pay for.
+The narrow slot doesn’t afford tremendous control of such a large panel, and the thin plastic construction won’t win any durability contests.
+Nevertheless, this would suffice for the home DIY’er with only a few panels to move about, but you’ve got to remember that you often get what you pay for.
 These low-cost carriers will only last so long.

-Making your own carrier
+Making your carrier

 rope carrier,grab here,loop around corners